pketh/pketh.github.io/_posts/2022-04-05-redesigning-an-app.md

 <img class="large" src="/images/2022/fl-overview.jpg"/>

-This is the tale of my redesign of Futureland over the last year – how I started, what I did, and what I learned.
+This is the tale of my redesign of the Futureland (FL) web app over the last year – how I started, what I did, and what I learned.

 # How I got Involved

 I chanced upon FL when looking for a place to write [rough thoughts](https://futureland.tv/pirijan/pirijan-meta) and [development diaries](https://futureland.tv/pirijan/kinopio-development-diary) that I wanted to share.
-Creating journals and posting was straight-forward enough, and I liked it's simple aesthetic and it's tight-knit community,
+Creating journals and posting was straight-forward, and I liked it's light-weight feel, simple aesthetic and tight-knit community,

 <img class="large" src="/images/2022/fl-original.jpeg"/>
 <figure>